Taking a privacy by design approach minimises privacy risks and build trust.

 Designing projects, processes, products or systems with privacy in mind at the outset also enhances culture of proactive data management and improves communication.

-While the concept of Privacy by Design is by no means new, it's now an explicit requirement for compliance with the General Data Protection Regulation.
+While the concept of privacy by design is by no means new, it's now an explicit requirement for compliance with the General Data Protection Regulation.

 For example, when you are building new IT systems for storing or accessing personal data; developing legislation, policy or strategies that have privacy implications; embarking on a data sharing initiative; or using data for new purposes.

-It is an integral part of the Development life-cycle, first being considered at the initial requirements and User Story stage.
-It is then continued through the development cycle and reviewed by the TD and QA at the Review stage before sign off.
+It is an integral part of the development lifecycle, first being considered at the initial requirements and user story stage.
+It is then continued through the development cycle and reviewed by the TD and QA before sign-off.

-Kate Armitage, Product Quality Assurance Manager at Qualsys
+- Kate Armitage, Head of Quality Assurance

 |Key principles of Privacy by Design||Description|

-|Proactive not reactive||Anticipate and prevent privacy invasive events before they happen.
+Anticipate and prevent privacy invasive events before they happen.

 Deliver the maximum degree of privacy by ensuring that personal data are automatically protected in any given IT system or business practice.

 Privacy is embedded into the design and architecture of IT systems and business practices.
 It is not bolted on as an add-on.
 The result is that privacy becomes an essential component of the core functionality being delivered.
 Privacy is integral to the system, without diminishing functionality.

-|Full functionality||Privacy by Design seeks to accommodate all legitimate interests and objectives in a positive-sum “winwin” manner, not through a dated, zero-sum approach, where unnecessary trade-offs are made.
+Privacy by design seeks to accommodate all legitimate interests and objectives in a positive-sum “win-win” manner, not through a dated, zero-sum approach, where unnecessary trade-offs are made.
 Privacy by Design avoids the pretence of false dichotomies, such as privacy vs. security, demonstrating that it is possible, and far more desirable, to have both.

-|Visibility and transparency||Privacy by Design seeks to assure all stakeholders that whatever the business practice or technology involved, it is in fact, operating according to the stated promises and objectives, subject to independent verification.
+Privacy by design seeks to assure all stakeholders that whatever the business practice or technology involved, it is in fact, operating according to the stated promises and objectives, subject to independent verification.

-Keep the interests of the individual uppermost by offering such measures as strong privacy defaults,|
+Keep the interests of the individual uppermost by offering such measures as strong privacy defaults.

 Download the GDPR toolkit: